Vitti Dandu: Release

 The film was released on 21 November 2014 on 260 screenings across the state of Maharashtra By Ajay Devgn FFilms.

 Reception

 The film has an average critics' rating of 2.9 and an average user rating of 3.9.
 The movie received awards for Best Cinematography and Best Marathi Film.

 Box office

-The film collected a total of ₹9 CR (1.3 Million USD), with ₹12.5 million on its first day and ₹13 million on its second day.
+The film collected a total of ₹9 crore, with ₹12.5 million on its first day and ₹13 million on its second day.

 Soundtrack

 Santosh Mulekar composed the film's music, while Shrirang Godbole and Aashay Parab wrote the lyrics.

 The single "Bheduni Hi Jau (Vande Mataram)" was released on Indian Independence Day.
 Singer Papon made his debut in Marathi Cinema with the song "Pahuni Ghe Re Saare".